Apply

 Step 2: isolate legacy CSS

-Legacy CSS belongs in the legacy layer so the rest of the project can move forward without pretending old code is modern architecture.
+Inherited first-party CSS belongs in the legacy layer so the rest of the project can move forward without pretending old code is modern architecture.
+If vendor CSS is separate, use an optionalthirdparty layer declared beforelegacy in the @layer list — seelegacy and third-party layers.

 CSS code example